rishabhk108/jensen-ol/README.md

+# Jensen-OL
-# Jensen-OL is built on top of Jensen (available here: https://github.com/rishabhk108/jensen)
+Jensen-OL is built on top of Jensen (available here: https://github.com/rishabhk108/jensen)

 ## Improvements
 Jensen-OL includes support for Online Learning for Logistic Regression.
 Currently there are two algorithms implemented.
 One is the Early Stopping algorithm (ES) and another is Proximal Scheme (Prox).
 Please onlinelearning/OLexample.cc for an example of this.